 What Are the Best Ways to Finish and Decorate the Space?

 When transforming a garage into a bedroom, selecting the right flooring and wall materials is essential for creating a warm, welcoming atmosphere.
+These foundational elements set the tone for the entire space and should be chosen carefully to suit both function and comfort.

 Strategic decorating techniques, particularly in small spaces, can include the use of mirrors to expand the perceived space and soft lighting to add a serene, inviting feel.
+It’s a good idea to speak with an architect or interior designer to learn how to optimize light and layout in what was once a functional garage.

 Which Flooring and Wall Materials Create a Warm Feel?